faccus/network_butcher/README.md

   for a new .onnx model, unless shapes were already inferred)
 - test_data: It contains the files used during testing (models, sample configuration files and sample weight files)

-To easily start to read the project, we think it's best to start from the General_Manager files.
+To easily start reading the project, we think it's best to start from the General_Manager files.

 ### Requirements: